rust-lang/rfcs/text/0000-stable-rustdoc-urls.md

 2. They should make sense when viewed; for example `a`, `b`, `c` would be bad choices for the names.
 3. They should be fairly short, so they're easy to type; for example `type_namespace.` would not be a great choice.

-`t.` and `m.` were partly chosen based on precedent in [#35236] (but see 'Naming alternatives' below for the main reason).

 ### Naming alternatives

 Note that these names are easy to 'bikeshed' and don't substantially change the RFC.

-- Rustdoc could remove the `v.` prefix for items in the value namespace.
+- Rustdoc could remove the `value.` prefix for items in the value namespace.
   This would make the URLs for functions slightly less confusing, but introduce a conflict for functions named `index()`, since rustdoc has to generate `index.html` for modules.
-- Rustdoc could lengthen the prefixes to `value.`, `type.` and `macro.`.
-This makes the URLs easier to read, at the cost of making them more confusing for traits (consider `type.Trait.html`).
+- Rustdoc could shorten the prefixes to `v.`, `t.` and `m.`.
+This makes the URLs shorter, but also harder to read.
+It does however remove some possible confusion around `type.Trait.html`.
+This URL scheme has precedent in in [#35236].
-- Rustdoc could use the existing specific names only when there is no risk of a semver-compatible change being able to change the kind.
+- Rustdoc could use the existing specific names (`struct.`) only when there is no risk of a semver-compatible change being able to change the kind.
 This would need careful inspection to make sure there is in fact no risk.
 It would also be slightly inconsistent with other URLs.

 [#35236]: https://github.com/rust-lang/rust/pull/35236